 California’s foremost grassroots river conservation organization.

 Formed in 1973 during the unsuccessful struggle to save the Stanislaus River, FOR emerged from that effort determined to lead an awakening that opposed the series of dams proposed on virtually every river in California.
-The Eel River, the North, Middle and South Forks of the American, Yuba, Mokelumne, Consumnes, Tuolumne, Merced, Kings, Kern, Sespe Rivers and Cache Creek are all examples of rivers that would have been destroyed without FOR.
+The Eel River, the North, Middle and South Forks of the American, Yuba, Mokelumne, Consumnes, Tuolumne, Merced, Kings, Kern Rivers, Sespe and Cache Creeks are all examples of rivers and creeks that would have been destroyed without FOR.
 The success of this effort was inspired by such legends as Mark DuBois, driven by the quiet competence of Ron Stork and Steve Evans, and supported by an army of grassroots volunteers and supporters.
 The result has been that no California River has been dammed since the Stanislaus, serving as testimony to the power and courage of an aroused citizenry in the face of seemingly overwhelming odds.
 This effort has inspired similar efforts nationally and internationally.

 American River Conservancy